What is our current money?

 Basics of Banking: Loans Create a Lot More Than Deposits

-Banks are not intermediaries between borrowers and savers, they originate pseudo-loans as deposits, irrespective of credited savings accounts or current reserves held.
+Banks are not intermediaries between borrowers and savers, they originate pseudo-loans as pseudo-deposits, irrespective of credited savings accounts or current reserves held.

 Banks do not loan money.

 Working Paper No. 529: Banks are not intermediaries of loanable funds

 Legal tender money (cash) is not borrowed or loaned into circulation.